gitzain/Template-README/README.md

 5. Submit a pull request :D

 ## History
-TODO: Write history
+TODO: Write history as below and delete this line

 ## Credits
-TODO: Write credits
+TODO: Write credits as below and delete this line
+- Name of person
 - Template for this README is <a href="https://github.com/gitzain/template-README">Template-README</a> created by <a href="https://iamzain.com">Zain Khan</a>

 ## License